ccatanaoan/HomeTempHumidityMonitor/README.md

 The ESP8266 WiFi Module is a self contained system on chip (SoC) with integrated TCP/IP protocol stack that can give any microcontroller access to the WiFi network.

-## Information sent from the sensor to the Android mobile app client via cloud MQTT
+## Information sent from the sensor to the Android mobile app via cloud MQTT
 - Temperature
 - Relative humidity
 - Dew point